Cuprimine Side Effects

 Not all side effects for Cuprimine may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to penicillamine: oral capsule, oral tablet

-Along with its needed effects, penicillamine (the active ingredient contained in Cuprimine) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by penicillamine (the active ingredient contained in Cuprimine).
+In the event that any of these side effects do occur, they may require medical attention.